sizwek06/tipApp/README.md

 This app will calculate the total outstanding per patron on a bill &amp; split it across with the tip percent

 # Installation
-Once cloned, the app should be accessible via Xcode & running it
+Once cloned, the app should be accessible via Xcode & running it on iOS Deployment target of 13.0

 # Background
 This app is an original stub clone of The App Brewery - Tipsy app (better name but Copyright) thus the AutoLayout and initial view controller has a